 Don’t just limit it to a physical touch, though.
 Continue to focus in on Holy Spirit in that moment.
 Where your hand touches, use the eyes of your heart.
 Watch what He is doing.
 Focus on His power flowing through your spirit and into that person.
 Expect Him to move through you each time you are obedient to His prompting in this way.
 He loves it when you are expectant!
 He delights to minister His love and healing to His precious ones, through your hands.

 A caveat here – of course, we don’t want to go around touching everyone and anyone.
 If you are uncertain, err on the side of caution.
-It’s important to be sensitive to whether touch is welcomed or not by that individual.
+It’s important to be very sensitive to whether touch is welcomed or not by the individual.
 Particularly when people have suffered abuse, touch can be a very difficult area.
 Be attentive, gentle, and careful to listen to Holy Spirit, watching the person’s body language.
 Being led by Him is of utmost importance.

-With that in mind: “Do not fear, little flock, for it is your Father’s good pleasure to give you the kingdom” (Luke 12:32, NKJV).
-Don’t be afraid!
+As long as you keep that in mind: “Do not fear, little flock, for it is your Father’s good pleasure to give you the kingdom” (Luke 12:32, NKJV).
+Don’t be afraid.
 People, especially wounded ones, deeply need to be touched.
 Be confident – Holy Spirit has a specific plan for reaching out to them.
 He will faithfully guide you as you ask Him to and lean into His leading!
-Daddy is longing to pour His loving through your heart and your hands!
+Daddy is longing to pour His gentle, healing love through your heart and through your hands.